cettia/cettia-java-server/README.md

 }
 ```

 Here's an example with the Spring WebFlux 5 to show Cettia's framework-agnostic nature.
-Consult the Asity’s [Run Anywhere](http://asity.cettia.io/#run-anywhere) section for how to plug a Cettia application into other various frameworks.
+Consult Asity’s [Run Anywhere](http://asity.cettia.io/#run-anywhere) section for how to plug a Cettia application into other various frameworks.

 ```java
 @SpringBootApplication